🔍 공개 퀴즈 검색

 3. Heat transfer through radiation

-4. Heat transfer through solid contact
+4. Heat transfer through fluid movement ✓

 In convection, warm fluid: